jgnunol/jgnunol.github.io/_pages/about.md

   - /about.html
 ---

 <span style="font-size: 18px;">Broadly, I focus on pricing and labour relations in the broader context of agricultural economics.
-My research agenda blends traditional and emerging areas within agricultural economics and often intersects with other subfields of economics such as development; health and nutrition policy; market design; resource economics, and trade.</span>
+My research agenda blends traditional and emerging areas within agricultural economics and often intersects with other subfields of economics such as development; health and nutrition policy; market design; natural resource management, and trade.</span>

 Current appointment